 With the gondola within walking distance from my apartment, powder days were aplenty.
 Breckenridge saw more snow than they had in 50 years.
 I had a lot of midwestern visitors that year, and I got married to my wonderful husband, Royce.
-The town was a lot busier than I remembered it, and I missed the farm back in Illinois—so, we trekked back down the mountain to the midwest, had a couple babies, bought a farm, and have been living the dream since.
+The town was a lot busier than I remembered it, and we missed the farm back in Illinois—so, we trekked back down the mountain to the midwest, had a couple babies, bought a farm, and have been living the dream since.

 Guatemala was an interesting whirlwind of tours: a volcano outside Guatemala City, a lunch meat processing facility, and a meeting with Cargill in Guatemala to see their efforts at importing soy for nutrition.
-Guatemala has a great program implementing a soy dairy to make soy milk for Fundaninas orphanages that take in girls from the sex trade and teach them trades and the English language.
+Guatemala has a great program implementing a soy cow to make soy milk for Fundaninas orphanages that take in girls from the sex trade and teach them trades and the English language.

 Nicaragua is partnering with U.S.-based soy exporters, WISHH Foundation, American Soybean Association, and the Illinois Soybean Research Laboratory at the University of Illinois to provide soy milk to schools.
 Fabretto was implementing soy in schools in collaboration with Delisoya through their missions.

-We toured the Delisoya production facility to see how soy milk is made on a large scale.
+We toured the DeliSoya production facility to see how soy milk is made on a large scale.
 They were also teaching students to grow native fruits and vegetables to feed themselves from the land and make money for the school to keep operating.
 It was during these travels that I realized I could help people experience the same kinds of travels.

 These days, I have my own children to show the world to.
 They get really excited about travel and seeing new things, but they also like to hear stories about other places and cultures.
 Each time I travel without my boys, I bring them back a book from a local author.
 It shows them that there’s life beyond corn fields and combines.
 They look forward to new experiences and aren’t so scared about the unknown of traveling.